Nothing Can Trump My Birthday

 As I struggle to figure out what has just happened, my entire face feels as though it is melting, especially my eyeballs, when suddenly it registers that the nerf-gun-popping sound and the slosh of thick liquid (along with the scalding feeling of all the skin above my shoulders) means the AeroPress has just exploded all over my face and neck.

 I touch my face in horror, scurrying to wipe the scalding hot coffee grounds that have collected with volcanic force beneath my eyelids.
-I am aware that the only sound that has yet escaped my mouth is a subtle, "Oh no. This isn't good," as I hurriedly turn toward the sink to somehow get my burning eyeballs under a running stream of cold water from the faucet.
+I am aware that the only sound that has yet escaped my mouth is a subtle, "Oh no. This isn't good," as I hurriedly turn toward the sink to somehow get my burning eyeballs under a running stream of cold faucet water.

 While in Wimberley, we take a trip down the lane upon which I lived between 2004 and 2008 (which also happens to be the same road that houses the resort where Julie and Mike will stay for the weekend).